Donnellyd/EasyUARVisa/replit.md

 ## Payment Integration
 Payment processing is a core feature, integrated through PayFast.
 The system auto-redirects users to a payment page after application submission, pre-filling applicant details.
 A payment fallback system ensures that payment intents are saved locally if the payment gateway is unavailable, allowing users to complete payment later.

+### Country-Based Currency Conversion
+The system uses the "country" field from the application form to determine payment currency:
+- **South Africa**: Automatically converts AED to ZAR using live exchange rates (via exchangerate-api.com)
+- **Other countries**: Displays AED pricing
+- **Payment page display**: For South African applicants, ZAR amount is shown prominently in RED, with AED shown as small reference text.
+A clear notice states "You will be charged ZAR X.XX via PayFast"

 ## PayFast Payment Gateway Architecture
 A dual-server setup is employed: a Flask frontend (port 5000) and a Node.js Express backend (port 3000) dedicated to PayFast payment processing.
-A PostgreSQL database tracks payment statuses, and security features include MD5 signature verification.
+A PostgreSQL database tracks payment statuses, and security features include MD5 signature verification using PayFast's documented field order.
 The system supports both sandbox and live modes, controlled by environment variables.

 ### Database Schema
 ```sql